 Tip: Remove leftover food over 1 – 2 days old.

-Like all invertebrates, Red claw crabs need calcium supplement to the water.
-I highly recommend to read my article “How to Supplement Shrimp and Snails with Calcium”.
+Like all invertebrates, Red claw crabs need calcium supplements in the water.
+I highly recommend reading my article “How to Supplement Shrimp and Snails with Calcium”.

 Red Claw Crabs and Plants

 Red claw crabs and plants are not compatible.
 They will eat, munch, cut, and uproot everything in your tank.
 Therefore, if you are planning to keep them with plants be ready for total destruction.